 When you have a chest injury due to a car collision, you may wonder what the process of filing a claim looks like.

-- Initial Consultation: The first step is calling the office of a Miami chest injury car accident lawyer.
+- Initial Consultation: The first step is calling the office of a Miami personal injury lawyer.
 When you call our team at 1-800-747-3733, you set up an initial consultation.
 You meet with a lawyer who will speak with you about the specifics of your case.
 They will ask about the accident, your chest pain and injuries, and your medical care.
 Be sure to be open with your lawyer about the details of the case.
 It may help to bring any notes you’ve taken about the incident.

 - Investigation: Your attorney will gather evidence for you, including documents, bills, and records.
 The burden is on us to prove your case, so you don’t have to concern yourself with these details.